pcr-upm/bobetocalo_eccv18/README.md

 > cd ..
 ```
 #### Usage
+Use the --measure option to set the face alignment normalization.

 Use the --database option to load the proper trained model.
 ```
 > ./release/face_alignment_bobetocalo_eccv18_test --database 300w_public --measure pupils